Legions (film): Release

 An official trailer for Legions was uploaded to YouTube in June 2020.

 Legions premiered at the Casa de Cultura Mario Quintana (CCMQ) in Porto Alegre, Brazil, on 5 January 2022.
 On 30 April 2022, the film screened at the Capitol Cinematheque as part of the 18th Fantaspoa Festival, with Forte in attendance as a speaker.
 The film was also shown at the Sitges Film Festival in Spain and the Fantasia International Film Festival in Canada, with the later screening taking place on 24 July 2022.

 In July 2022, the film's international sales rights were acquired by FilmSharks, and its North American distribution rights acquired by XYZ Films.
-XYZ Films is slated to release Legions in North America on video-on-demand (VOD) on 19 January 2023.
+XYZ Films was released Legions in North America on video-on-demand (VOD) on 19 January 2023.

 Reception

 Critical response

 Martin Pazos of TN commended the film for its balance of humor and horror, as well as the performances of de Silva and Vega.
 He noted the film as exhibiting a mix of influences, with Pazos specifically citing The Day of the Beast, One Flew Over the Cuckoo's Nest and, in particular, The Evil Dead.